How to make Word documents accessible

 Word's Accessibility Checker will only check links for things like colour contrast, using "click here" or a full URL It will not check if links make sense.

-You need to make sure there is enough context 'within' your link text to make sense if the link were on its own.
+Make sure there is enough context 'within' your link text to make sense on its own.

 Related resources